Non-standard hyphenation with luatex

 information.)

-Here is a simple example of a declaration, which tell LaTeX to change the group ‘ck’ to ‘kk’ if the hyphenation point falls inside this group (it’s not meant as a full rule for German, just a starting point).
+Here is a simple example of a declaration, which tells LaTeX to change the group ‘ck’ to ‘kk’ with an optional hyphenation point inside this group (it’s not meant as a full or realistic rule for German, but just a starting point; a more detailed rule is shown below).

 \babelposthyphenation{german}{ck}{